fluent/fluentd-docs-gitbook/guides/graylog2.md

 ![Graylog Inputs](/images/graylog2-input.png)

 Now, Graylog2 is ready to accept messages from Fluentd over UDP.
-It's time to configure Fluentd.
+It is time to configure Fluentd.

 ### Fluentd